 April 8, 2022

 I was up before the sun rose and sat on my sleeping pad, wiping the sleep from my eyes and watching the world slowly come alive as sand spilled from my filthy hair.
-It had been a brutally windy night, and sand was in everything I owned, including the cracks of my tanned, dry skin.
+It had been a brutally windy night; the sand was in everything I owned, including the cracks in my tanned, dry skin.

 Shaking everything out and packing up, I paused to sit down and eat some cereal with NIDO.
 I enjoyed my morning cereal and usually got a different kind at each town stop.
 I also carried a bag of NIDO since it was sometimes hard to find it in smaller stores.
 A bag would usually last me between larger towns.

 Today was a town day, so I ate fast and got moving!
-I would pick up a box at Roosevelt Lake Marina, have lunch at the restaurant, and then head back out after Cricket had done the same.
+I would pick up a box at Roosevelt Lake Marina, have lunch at the restaurant, and then head back after Cricket did the same.

 Climbing up to the last ridge, I looked out over the gate towards Roosevelt Lake.
-The morning was growing hot, and I could see the calm, clear lake in the distance.
+The morning was growing hot, and I could see the calm lake in the distance.
 It seemed so close, but I still had about 10 miles of hot, rocky descent.